bramwelt/CS46X/protocol.md

 it does, then the RP can be certain that the certificate really was issued by the domain in question.

-Once verifying that this is a non-expired directory entry for the proper directory, that the user certificate matches the intended user, and that the user certificate is legitimate, the RP is done and can permit the use of the public key as one that is authentically tied to the email address queried.
+Once verifying that this is a non-expired directory entry for the proper directory, that the user certificate matches the intended user, and that the user certificate is legitimate, the RP is done and can permit the use of the Privly public key as one that is authentically tied to the email address queried.

 #The Persona Fallback IdP

 What if a user's email provider doesn't support Persona?
 In that case, the provisioning step would fail.
 By convention, the user's browser handles this by asking a trusted third party, https://login.persona.org/, to certify the user's identity on behalf of the unsupported domain.
 After demonstrating ownership of the address, the user would then receive a certificate issued by the fallback IdP, login.persona.org, rather than the identity's domain.

 RPs follow a similar process when validating the assertion: the RP would ultimately request the fallback IdP's public key in order to verify the